MyrtoLimnios/twosampleranktest/README.md

 Code used for the numerical experiments of the companion main paper, Section Numerical Experiments:
-   "A Bipartite Ranking Approach to the Two-sample Problem"
+   "A Bipartite Ranking Approach to the Two-sample Problem" S. Clémençon, M. Limnios*, N. Vayatis.
+Working paper.

 # Information

-Use the main.py script to run for the Two-sample problem The functions coded in stattest_fct and fct_distribW are needed for the execution Code the probabilistic models in datagenerator for generating the two samples The variables are denoted as in the main paper Section Numerical Experiments:
+Use the main.py script to run for the Two-sample problem The functions coded in stattest_fct and fct_distribW are needed for the execution Code the probabilistic models in datagenerator for generating the two samples The variables are denoted as in the main paper Section Numerical Experiments
-   "A Bipartite Ranking Approach to the Two-sample Problem"

 author: Myrto Limnios // mail: myrto.limnios@ens-paris-saclay.fr